 The State of Sales and Marketing Alignment in Investment Management

-It is universally understood in the marketing community that sales and marketing alignment is crucial to meeting and exceeding revenue goals.
-Alignment around shared goals, technologies, and processes allows you to monitor and optimize every stage of the buying cycle.
-Reports like this one from Marketing Advisory Network suggest that sales and marketing misalignment is not just a buzz word: companies are truly struggling with this reality.
+It is universally understood in the marketing community that sales and marketing alignment is crucial to hitting revenue goals.
+Alignment around shared goals, technologies and processes allows you to monitor and optimize every stage of the buying cycle.
+Reports like this one from Marketing Advisory Network suggest that sales and marketing misalignment is not just a buzzword: companies are truly struggling with this reality.

 But how aligned are sales and marketing teams at investment management firms, specifically?